mamafunny/Meowcoin/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8766 for connections and services them.

-- MeowMiner : Generates meows (if wallet is enabled).
+- MeowcoinMiner : Generates meows (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.